DWU CONSULTING — AI RESEARCH

 Delta and Northwest (2005–2007): Both carriers relied heavily on EETC financing.
 In Chapter 11, both negotiated modifications to EETC terms (extending maturities, reducing interest rates) but did not face repossession.
 Both emerged with fleets largely intact.

-This is very different from unsecured creditors (general bondholders, trade creditors), who may recover 20-50 cents on the dollar in a restructuring.
+This differs substantially from the treatment of unsecured creditors (general bondholders, trade creditors), who may recover 20-50 cents on the dollar in a restructuring.

 Impact on Airport Operations and Slot Commitments